JerryAgbesi/Job_search_UI/README.md

 <<<<<<< HEAD

 # Job_search_UI

-UI implementation of a job searching application I came across while on twitter
+This project is a UI implementation of a job searching application I came across while on Twitter.
+The entire project was created using Flutter.

 [Twitter Post](https://twitter.com/Urvashik07/status/1483440178761199616?s=19)